How neon signs became the defining art form and calling card for Las Vegas is a transporting tale of transatlantic time travel.

 Hot new customers include Resorts World Las Vegas, scheduled to open this summer on the former Stardust site; and 65,000-seat Allegiant Stadium, featuring 4,000-plus signs.
 Opened last year where the Overland Hotel once stood, Circa Resort & Casino features some of the largest exterior lettering ever created in Vegas, as well as YESCO’s painstaking restoration of 1980 neon cowgirl Vegas Vickie in the lobby cocktail lounge.

 YESCO is devoted to preserving the inherently nostalgic history of vintage signage.
-Since acquiring rights in 1964, YESCO has maintained Betty Willis’s landmark 1959 “Welcome to Fabulous Las Vegas” sign.
-In March 2020, the company’s restoration of Willis’s 1957 Blue Angel Motel sign was reinstalled at Charleston and Fremont.
+Since acquiring rights in 1964, YESCO has maintained Betty Willis’ landmark 1959 “Welcome to Fabulous Las Vegas” sign.
+In March 2020, the company’s restoration of Willis’ 1957 Blue Angel Motel sign was reinstalled at Charleston Boulevard and Fremont Street.

 In 2019, neon (Ne) became Nevada’s official state element.
 That same year, following a restoration campaign funded and coordinated by the Neon Museum, the 82-foot-tall guitar that YESCO had created for the Las Vegas Hard Rock Café in 1995 became an electrifying fixture of the Neon Museum’s Boneyard